WebsiteDeployment

 Information Architecture

 The way information is organized on a Web site.
-Information architecture provides structure and facilitates navigation through the
+Information architecture provides structure and facilitates navigation through the information.

 Internet

-A global network of computers that can communicate across different computer platforms using a standardized addressing
+A global network of computers that can communicate across different computer platforms using a standardized addressing scheme.

 Internet backbone

-installed by national long distance carriers or by the government.
+Very-high-bandwidth lines with fast, high-capacity routers, which interconnect major parts of the Internet.
+These are generally installed by national long distance carriers or by the government.
 SprintNet and MilNet (the U.S. military network) are two examples.

 Internet Service Provider (ISP)